davharris/dissertation/dissertation.md

 ### Mistnet's view of North American bird assemblages

-I began by decomposing the variance in the mistnet's species-level predictions among routes (which varied in their climate values) and residual (within-route) variation (Appendix E).
+I began by decomposing the variance in the mistnet's species-level predictions among routes (which varied in their climate values) and residual (within-route) variation (Appendix A.5).
 On average, the residuals accounted for 30% of the variance in mistnet's predictions, suggesting that non-climate factors play a substantial role in habitat filtering.

 If the non-climate factors mistnet identified were biologically meaningful, then there should be a strong correspondence between the 12 coefficients assigned to each species by mistnet and the AAB habitat classifications.
-A linear discriminant analysis [LDA; @venables_modern_2002] demonstrated such a correspondence (Figure 4).
+A linear discriminant analysis [LDA; @venables_modern_2002] demonstrated such a correspondence (Figure 1.4).
 Mistnet's coefficients cleanly distinguished several groups of species by habitat association (e.g. "Grassland" species versus "Forest" species), though the model largely failed to distinguish "Marsh" species from "Lake/Pond" species and "Scrub" species from "Open Woodland" species.
 These results indicate that the model has identified the broad differences among communities, but that it lacks some fine-scale resolution for distinguishing among types of wetlands and among types of partially-wooded areas.
 Alternatively, perhaps these finer distinctions are not as salient at the scale of a 40-km transect or require more than two dimensions to represent.